Nuvindu/module-pubsub/docs/proposals/PubSub.md

     }
 ```

 In the proposed model, `Pipes` are used to transfer data from publishers to subscribers.
-It creates a new `Pipe` instance for each subscriber in a topic.
+PubSub creates a new `Pipe` instance for each subscriber in a topic.
 In the `subscribe` method it returns a stream so that clients can receive data through that stream whenever an event occurs.
 The event is triggered when data is published on a topic.
 Then, The `publish` method, produces the given data to all the pipes of that topic.
 Since the pipes have producer-consumer architecture, data can be produced and consumed in parallel processes.
-Topics can either sets to automatically create when subscribing or publishing or users can use the `createTopic` method to create them. </br>
+Topics can either sets to automatically create when publishing/subscribing or users can use the `createTopic` method to create them. </br>

-Although the Pub/Sub model is for message communication purposes, it allows any type of data to be published.
+Although the Pub/Sub model is for message communication purposes, it allows `any` type of data to be published.

 ### Shutdown